KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/clion.md

 ### Use native titlebar with New UI

+Initially, the CLion window hides the native titlebar, and looks like this:

+{{< figure alt="CLion window without native titlebar" width="900px" src="clion_csd_window.png" >}}

-It is possible to show a normal window titlebar.
-For this, open the registry (double-tap Shift, search for "Registry") and disable the property `ide.linux.hide.native.title`.
+To use native titlebar, open the registry (double-tap Shift, search for "Registry") and disable the property `ide.linux.hide.native.title`.

+After restarting CLion, it will look like this:

+{{< figure alt="CLion window with native titlebar" width="900px" src="clion_ssd_window.png" >}}

 ### Use KWallet for git credentials